Subset Selection for Multiple Linear Regression via Optimization: Computational Experiment

 For comparison purposes, we use the following measures. \begin{enumerate}[noitemsep] \item[] $\mbox{GAP}_{IP}$: the optimality gap obtained by CPLEX within allowed time. \item[] $\mbox{GAP}_{sol}$: relative gap between a proposed model and heuristic defined as \end{enumerate}

-Solving the problems optimally for larger instances takes a long time as implied in Appendix \ref{appendix_leaps_and_bound}.
+Solving the problems optimally for larger instances takes a long time as implied in Section 4 of the online supplement.
 Hence, we set up time limits for CPLEX.
 We execute CPLEX with two settings for the time limit: one hour and one minute.
 The computation time of the big $M$ is less than 90 seconds for all instances considered in the experiment, and we do not include this time within the one hour and one minute time limits.

 Finally, we summarize the algorithms used for the experiment in \autoref{tab:summary_algorithm}.
 Recall that we only presented the result for big M with the $MAE$ and $MAE_a$ objectives.
 For the $MSE$ and $MSE_a$ objectives, we need a trivial modification.
 In all algorithms and models, to obtain big M for $v_j$, we use \eqref{formula_bigM_for_v} and \eqref{formula_bigM_v_fat_case} for the thin and fat cases, respectively.
 However, we have several options to obtain the big M value for $x_j$: \eqref{bigM_definition}, \eqref{formula_bigM_heur}, and procedures in \autoref{appendix_big_M_alternatives}.
 Among these, for the thin case and each iteration of \textit{CoreHeur} and \textit{CoreRnd} for the fat case, we use \eqref{bigM_definition} for big M for $x_j$, because in each iteration we deal with the thin case.
 For the fat case MIP models, we use \eqref{formula_bigM_heur} for big M for $x_j$ because other procedures give extremely large values of $M$.
-These choices were made based on computational experiments.

-For all experiments, we start our algorithms with an initial solution provided by \textit{Step}, whereas \citet{Bertsimas-etal:15} used the discrete first order method to warm start the MIP.
+These choices were made based on computational experiments in Section 5 of the online supplement.
+The result in the online supplement implies that valid big M values guarantee optimality while they do not significantly increase the execution times.
+Even if CPLEX terminates due to the time limit, the solution qualities are similar regardless of the big M values as long as the big M values are valid.

+We also note here that big M-based formulations we propose outperform logical constraint-based formulations that are available in CPLEX and most commercial optimization solvers.
+In Section 6 of the online supplement, we compare the two approaches and observe that the proposed formulations terminate faster with an optimal solution or terminate with a better solution (smaller optimality gap and smaller objective function value) when one minute time limit is employed.